 Archive for news

 In our never-ending quest to keep you informed and up-to-date on movie and home entertainment happenings, Inside Redbox regularly takes a look at major films coming out in the near(ish) future that are already generating buzz and anticipation.
-This time around, we’re spotlighting The Family.
+This time around, we’re spotlighting Third Person.

 In the midst of all the fun industry news, movie previews, and other content we offer you, we also occasionally need to bring you important warnings.
 There’s currently a major Netflix scam out there that you should be aware of.

 Complain as it may about having to pay Comcast for direct access to its high speed internet service, Netflix can’t deny that its customers are getting a better streaming experience out of the deal.

 Netflix has released its Speed Index for March, and the report shows average Comcast speeds for streaming subscribers rapidly increasing.

 It’s a jungle out there when it comes to set-top streaming hardware, with Roku and Apple TV as entrenched players, Amazon’s hot-selling new Fire TV just out, and every major gaming system also capable of running streaming apps.
 Should Netflix, whose app is already a must-have on all of the aforementioned devices, leap headfirst into the fray with its own box?